Bosut: Headwaters

-The Berava is a small river that rises south of Velika Kopanica, meanders eastwards near Gundinci and Babina Greda, and turns north near Gradište, south of Cerna.
+Since the construction of the Sava river embankment between Štitar and Županja, what used to be a connection with the Sava river and its outflow channel is now a 2400 m bay called Kanal Bosut.
+There is no significant flow in the channel, so the Bosut River gets its first water from the Berava river, which originates south of Velika Kopanica, meanders eastwards near Gundinci and Babina Greda, and turns north near Gradište, south of Cerna.
+It is believed that Bosut was a branch of the Sava or that there was a Roman canal that led from the Sava to the Berava.
+The narrow riverbed widens in Cerna where the Bosut receives the water of the Biđ, a 66 km long tributary originating in central Slavonia region, on the southern slopes of the Dilj mountain.
+The origin and shape of Bosut, Biđ and their right tributaries are mainly due to the high waters of the Sava and its tributaries Bosna and Drina.
+The outflow named Bosut was created in the last bend of the great meanders of the Sava, and the surges of water caused the flow to stretch all the way to Vinkovci.

 Downstream of Cerna

-In the village of Cerna, the Biđ receives the river Berava from the south and from this point it is known as the Bosut.
-Some maps though, indicate that name Bosut is used before the river reaches Cerna, and some other apply the name also for the lowest part of the Berava's course, between Gradište and Cerna.

-Turning north from there, the river flows into the region of Syrmia, and the villages of Andrijaševci and Rokovci, reaching the biggest settlement on its course, the city of Vinkovci.
-From there, the rivers turns to the southeast, which is the direction it will follow for the rest of its course, except for a large U-bend south of Vinkovci.
+Turning north from Cerna, the river flows into the region of Syrmia, and the villages of Andrijaševci and Rokovci, reaching the biggest settlement on its course, the city of Vinkovci.
+From there, the river turns to the southeast, which is the direction it will follow for the rest of its course, except for a large U-bend south of Vinkovci.
 It passes through Kunjevci, Nijemci, Podgrađe, Apševci and Lipovac, where it receives the river Spačva from the right, and after the flow of 151 km through Croatia, crosses the Serbian border.

 The Bosut enters Serbia at the village of Batrovci and flows through the southwesternmost part of the province of Vojvodina.
 It continues through the villages of Morović (where it receives the river Studva from the right, its major tributary in Serbia) and Višnjićevo, makes a turn north of Sremska Rača and, after 28 km in Serbia, empties into the Sava at the village of Bosut.
 A Slezen pond, near Morović, is located in the river's valley.